cpkenn09y/ImNotYourType/README.md

 ## My role within the project:
 * On this project, all four of us spiked to develop the game's logic.
+* By day 1, Natalie and I developed a basic type racer
 * We had just learned about event listeners.
 By using the keypress event, we analyzed each typed letter and compared it to the string prompt that users were attempting to type.
-* I paired with @natatat to write WPM calculator and timer.
+* I paired with Natalie to write WPM calculator and timer.
 We also developed the animations of the girl running.
 * Created with 2 weeks of Javascript knowledge, within a week.

 ## Release 1, MVP